Professional wrestling strikes: Crucifix elbows

 In this move, the wrestler puts their opponent into a Crucifix hold and repeats elbow smashes to the head and neck.
-This was invented by Brian Danielson and used by Jay White.
+This was invented by Bryan Danielson and used by Jay White.

 Short-arm elbow smash

 This variation is set up by a wrestler performing an Irish whip but keeping the opponent's wrist held, then the wrestler pulls the opponent back and hits using the other arm's elbow.

 Side elbow

 Having the opponent behind the wrestler, the later takes a sidestep and thrusts an elbow into the opponent's ribcage.
 This is more often seen as a defensive maneuver and is the most common counter for a sleeper hold.

 Facewash

 A maneuver aiming to hurt and/or humiliate an opponent, usually having them sitting or leaning the back of the head against the bottom corner turnbuckle, while the attacking wrestler repeatedly rubs their boot's sole across their face.
-Once the maneuver is finished, the attacking wrestler can execute either a running kick, knee, drop or many other strikes that first sees them running towards or rebounding off the opposing ropes and charging at the fallen opponent.
+Once the maneuver is finished, the attacking wrestler can execute either a running kick, knee, drop or many other strikes that first sees them running toward or rebounding off the opposing ropes and charging at the fallen opponent.
+The moves most famous user is Shinjiro Otani who, throughout the entirety of his career, has used the move to theatrical affect.
+The move is also used by Samoa Joe and Matt Cardona, the latter of whom calls the move the Reboot (formerly known as the Broski Boot during his WWE tenure as Zack Ryder).